juliafmorgado/30DaysOtel/week2/day8.md

 });
 ```

-**Important insight:** This code looks almost identical to vendor-specific SDKs, but it's completely portable.
-The same code works whether we're sending data to Jaeger, Dash0, or any other OpenTelemetry-compatible backend.
+**Important insight:** This code looks similar to vendor-specific SDK usage, but it’s portable *across SDK implementations*.
+The same instrumentation works with the standard OpenTelemetry SDK, vendor distributions (like Dash0’s), or any other SDK implementation that conforms to the OpenTelemetry API.

-**Connection to auto-instrumentation:** Remember from Day 6 how auto-instrumentation libraries automatically create spans for Express, database calls, etc.?
-Those libraries use these exact same API methods.
-When we use manual instrumentation, we're calling the same methods that auto-instrumentation uses behind the scenes.

 ## The SDK: what we configure once